pkdone/sharded-mongodb-docker/README.md

 * Your workstation is running a recent version of Linux, Windows or Mac OS X
 * [Docker](https://docs.docker.com/install/) is already installed on your workstation
 * [Docker Compose](https://docs.docker.com/compose/install/) is already installed on your workstation
-* [MongoDB Shell](https://docs.mongodb.com/mongodb-shell/install/) is already installed on your workstation to you to issue commands to the running database cluster from your workstation (alternatively use [MongoDB Compass](https://docs.mongodb.com/compass/current/install/) graphical tool to connect to the cluster)
+* The [MongoDB Shell](https://docs.mongodb.com/mongodb-shell/install/) is already installed on your workstation to you to issue commands to the running database cluster from your workstation (alternatively use the [MongoDB Compass](https://docs.mongodb.com/compass/current/install/) graphical tool to connect to the cluster)

 ## Build, Run & Connect
-1. Launch a command line terminal in the base _sharded-mongodb-docker_ folder and execute the following command to build and start all the containers in the Docker Compose project:
+1. Launch a command line terminal in the base of folder of this project and execute the following command to build and start all the containers in the Docker Compose project:

 ```
 sudo docker-compose up --build -d